Larry Murray (musician)

-Larry Murray (1937-2025) was an American musician, songwriter, and producer known for his influential role in the development of folk-rock music and his wide-ranging contributions to television and recorded music.
+Larry Murray (1937–2025) was an American musician, songwriter, and producer known for his influential role in the development of folk-rock music and Country-Rock music and his wide-ranging contributions to television and recorded music.
 He co-founded the early 1960s folk-bluegrass group The Scottsville Squirrel Barkers—featuring future members of The Byrds and The Eagles—and later formed the pioneering country rock band Hearts and Flowers, which released two albums on Capitol Records.
 Murray released a solo album, Sweet Country Suite, in 1971 and contributed vocals to The Nitty Gritty Dirt Band’s landmark recording, Will the Circle Be Unbroken.
-As the host of the Monday night weekly "Hootenanny" open mic shows at the legendary Troubadour Club in Los Angeles, Murray played a key role in supporting the early careers of artists such as Jackson Browne, Jennifer Warnes, Chris Hillman, and Bernie Leadon.
+As the host of the Monday night weekly "Hootenanny" open mic shows at the legendary Troubadour Club in Los Angeles, Murray played a key role in supporting the early careers of artists such as Jackson Browne, Jennifer Warnes, Chris Hillman, Linda Ronstadt and Bernie Leadon.

 Beyond performing, Murray worked as a writer and music coordinator for The Glen Campbell Goodtime Hour, The Johnny Cash Show, and wrote comedy for The Smothers Brothers Comedy Hour (uncredited) and Hee Haw (uncredited).
 He co-wrote the screenplay for the film Gospel Road with Johnny Cash and helped form The Highwaymen after producing a Johnny Cash Christmas Special in Switzerland.
-Murray’s songwriting was recorded by a wide range of artists including Johnny Cash, Tommy Cash, Waylon Jennings, Percy Sledge, The Byrds, Olivia Newton-John, and Kris Kristofferson, leaving a lasting legacy across genres and decades.
+Murray's songwriting was recorded by a wide range of artists including Johnny Cash, Tommy Cash, Waylon Jennings, Percy Sledge, The Byrds, Olivia Newton-John, and Kris Kristofferson, leaving a lasting legacy across genres and decades.
 Murray died on May 16, 2025, in Los Angeles at the age of 88.

 Early years

 Larry Murray was born in Waycross, Georgia in 1937 to Leona Davis Murray and Eddie Larue Murray.
 When Larry was two years old, he was given to his grandmother, Nora Murray, to be raised on Colquitt Street in a house without electricity in the Deenwood area of Waycross.
-At the age of nine, following the death of his Grandmother Murray, Larry’s aunt, Mamie Murray, took over as caretaker.
+At the age of nine, following the death of his Grandmother Murray, Larry's aunt, Mamie Murray, took over as caretaker.
 Soon after, Aunt Mamie lost her home; and, she and Larry rode the train for three years free of charge—because her late husband had been a railroad employee.
 They traveled the rails from Georgia to South Carolina to Florida, staying with different relatives until they finally returned to Georgia and settled in Blackshear, moving into the Marion Hotel and Boarding House.

 To make ends meet, Aunt Mamie cooked food for the Boarding House for rent and got a job in the Blackshear Elementary School lunchroom.
 Larry lived in the boarding house until he graduated from Blackshear High in 1955.
 Shortly after graduation Larry enlisted in the U.S. Navy and was stationed in San Diego, California for four years where he served as a diver.